GoodDee/Seminar_Project_EE439/README.md

 ## StoryBoard on Two Plots (Good for Reviewing the Result)
 [https://github.com/GoodDee/Seminar_Project_EE439/blob/main/Storyboard%20EE439.pptx](https://github.com/GoodDee/Seminar_Project_EE439/blob/main/Storyboard%20EE439.pptx)

+## Title
+Evaluating the Role of Volatility in Predicting SET Index and Exploring Volatility Behavior From SET Index to Individual Stocks

+## Abstract
+This study evaluates the role of technical indicators in four categories (trend, momentum, volatility, volume) in predicting changes in SET index movement in multi-class classification framework.
+Models conducted in this study are logistic regression and decision tree.
+This predictive model uses training data from 2008 to 2017, validating data in 2018 and testing data in 2019.
+Specifically, the role of volatility in prediction model is evaluated by using feature importances from decision tree model, and its associated interpretation is done using the results from logistic regression.
+To start exploring the behavior of this variable, 14-day standard deviation on SET index is chosen as representing volatility under the linear regression framework.
+However, the result from using SET index does not always generalize to individual stocks due to their heterogeneity.
+Therefore, the snapshot of volatility behavior in individual stocks for the past few years (2015-2019) is examined by considering historical volume traded as one aspect of heterogeneity.
+By sorting the stocks on historical volume traded and splitting stocks into ten deciles, linear regression was employed in each group for each year.
+The exploratory data analysis conducted in this study could explain intuition behind volatility clustering and response to shocks found in SET Index and among individual stocks.
+This result may give implications on applying technical indicators as trading strategies.

 ## List of Models

 **1. Predictive Models on SET using technical indicators as features in form of Logistic Linear Regression and Decision Tree**